The Rise of Global Hunger: From Scarcity to Solutions

 CWS walks alongside communities all around the globe to combat food insecurity.
 Read below to learn more about our work and the individuals who are adapting to these challenges.

-Scroll through the images above to see program participants Santos, Ebocwa and Nadia and Vicha in action
+Scroll through the images above to see program participants Oscar and Matisho in action

 Through our programs in Honduras, individuals are not only learning how to grow food in sustainable ways, but are becoming leaders in their communities, ensuring that their neighbors also have the tools and knowledge to maintain food security.
-Doña Santos is one of these individuals, leading the charge on sustainable agriculture and women’s empowerment.
-She is part of a group of women who received livestock, learned how to grow their own fruits and vegetables and received on training on entrepreneurship, women’s rights and self care.
-She shared that she no longer has to go out to buy food because “everything comes from the land.”
+Oscar and his family are a few of the individuals who are improving their harvests, securing their food supply and building a brighter future.

-Nyarugusu refugee camp in Tanzania is home to over 140,000 refugees, making it difficult to ensure that all of its inhabitants have stable nutrition.
+Nyarugusu Refugee Camp in Tanzania is home to over 140,000 refugees, making it difficult to ensure that all of its inhabitants have stable nutrition.
 Here, CWS invites individuals to partake in our sustainable gardening program, which provides refugees with the skills needed to grow their own food while simultaneously teaching invaluable lessons including leadership, gender equality and environmental protection.
-Ebocwa and Nadia are one of the couples in this program.
-When they first arrived at the camp after fleeing the Democratic Republic of Congo, they struggled to feed their four children, some of whom struggled with nutrition-related diseases.
-Now, they have a flourishing garden in their backyard and no longer need to worry that their family will not be fed.
+Matisho Justina is one of the participants of this program.
+She transformed her family’s future by planting fruit trees through the CWS Wezesha Project, bringing fresh food and self-reliance to her household and inspiring a wider movement of sustainable agriculture in her community.

 These three programs and individuals are just a snapshot of the work CWS is doing to combat hunger.
 By empowering our program participants and exploring solutions that address the root causes of hunger, we are committed to securing the right to a sustainable and nourishing food supply for every community across the globe.

 To learn more about our work combating hunger, you can click here.
-You can also join your local CROP Walk and walk alongside your neighbors to help raise money for these life-saving programs.
+Sign the 2025 Ecumenical Statement on Hunger Justice to commit to being a safety net for neighbors near and far who are facing hunger, or join your local CROP Hunger Walk and walk alongside your neighbors to help raise money for these life-saving programs